Stan-Stani/free-code-camp-d3-js-heat-map/README.md

     paddingHorizontal: 20,
     paddingVertical: 15,

-    // Time it will take for tooltip to disappear on cell mouse-out
+    // time it will take for tooltip to disappear on cell mouse-out
     timeoutDurationInMs: 2000
 });
 ```